 10 Cloud Deficiencies You Should Know

-(This article was originally published on The New Stack)
+(This post was originally published on The New Stack)

 Ever played the business game “pre-mortem”?
 It works like this.
 Before you start a new project or initiative, you imagine a huge failure can be traced back to this very moment.
 It’s 1, 5, or even 10 years in the future and you’re doing a post-mortem.
 You ask yourself, “What went wrong?”
 The answers are meant to help you plan better from Day 1 to avoid mistakes, and prepare yourself for likely pitfalls and challenges.